Mississippi Miracle

 Concurrently, and as a best practice, even the most widely held assumptions must be evaluated and continually reevaluated.
 For instance, minimum NAEP proficiency must be considered not as a goal, but merely as a reference.
 Further, to capitalize on their strengths and to be competitive, K–12 students must seek performance in the upper deciles of NAEP.
 That is, the true competitive minimum is the highest decile a student can achieve.

-Further, is it the excitement and attention surrounding the statewide effort—and resulting excitement during execution—that is the primary driver of the increase in fourth-grade reading results?
+Further, is it the excitement and attention surrounding the statewide Mississippi effort—and resulting excitement during execution—that is the primary driver of the increase in fourth-grade reading results?
 And if so, is this an example of the Hawthorne effect, in which those gains may fade in future fourth-grade cohorts as those drivers diminish?

 And for the eighth-grade cohort—far different from fourth graders—if their results do begin to show comparable improvement, will those gains likewise fade for subsequent eight-grade cohorts?